dcao/babble/POPL23.md

     - numpy
 - GNU make

+The artifact will likely be easier and faster to run on your own machine if you can install the above dependencies.
-Alternatively, you can use the VM provided in the [Zenodo archival copy](https://zenodo.org/record/7120897).
+Alternatively, you can use the VM provided in the [Zenodo archival copy](https://zenodo.org/record/7120897) that has everything pre-installed.

-## VM installation

-TODO

-Run `git pull` to ensure you have the latest version.

 ## Manual installation

+Install the above dependencies.

 Clone the project using the `--recursive` flag to get the submodules.